marie678/Projet-Mise-en-prod-3A/dev/App/streamlit_app/README.md

 ## V3 Advanced features and performance

-3.0 Add filters and distribut results on multiple pages
+3.0 Add filters and distribute results on multiple pages

-3.1 Reset boutton
+3.1 Attempt to add a reset boutton to clear the filters

 3.2 Creation of a function to filter the dataset - caching

-3.3 Additional filters
+3.3 Additional filters (ingredients, recipe duration and ratings) + better display and dynamic

-3.4
+3.4 Integrated the html template for recipe display

 3.5